 Secondly, you’re going to need to look at your usage requirements.
 As long as you’ve had a phone contract before, this isn’t a big deal.
 You can just look at your old phone bills and estimate the number of minutes, texts and data you’ll need.
 If you haven’t had a contract before, then you can track your usage on pay as you go for a month or so to get a decent estimate.

 Thirdly, you need to decide on a network operator.
 Look at which operators offer the best prices on the size of contracts you’re looking for with the handset that you want, and that’s it, you’re done.

 You will need to think about a couple of other things, though.
-First, some operators are offering 4G data on their contract phone plans these days.
+First, most operators are offering 4G data on their contract phone plans these days but not all.
 4G will give you faster mobile internet, but not everywhere has 4G coverage.
 4G data plans are also more expensive.
 If in doubt, use a coverage checker to find if you’re going to get good 4G coverage!

 In a nutshell, a pay monthly contract phone gives you flexibility, manageable payments and larger monthly allowances.
 It also means you can get the latest phone without having to pay for it outright.

 By getting a deal with inclusive minutes, texts and data bundled you can save money over your contract length.
 This is due to not having to keep topping up your device or paying for bolt on’s when you go over.
 Because you’re paying per month, the latest phones are free; you pay the monthly costs to cover your usage and the cost of the phone.
 As a bonus at the end of your contract, you can upgrade to a better handset for free.
 Or keep your handset and negotiate a bigger data/text/minute bundle.
 You can also reduce your monthly payment due to your loyalty over 12, 18 or 24 months.